Interacting with the real blockchain

 println("Message sent!");

 }Be extremely careful with --net.
-While local tests allow arbitrary big values, sending messages with large values to the real blockchain will spend real TON.
+While local tests allow arbitrary big values, sending messages with large values to the real blockchain will spend real GRAM.

 import "@acton/emulation/scripts"